zderaann/MatlabRunningServer/README.md

 Server is located in matlap_server.py and an example sending a POST request is in matlab_test.py.The tested Matlab function is located in test.m.
 Change the URL in the matlab_test file to the IP running on your server.
+Change the MATLAB call depending on the system the server will be running on (commented section FOR LINUX and FOR WINDOWS).

 Run example: